ethan-cooperman/gradewiz-pokedex/README.md

 ### Pokemon Details

 Every Pokemon card shows the Pokemon's name, image, and type.
 The cards also have a description including their HP and abilities.
-The description is fetched from the PokeAPI.
+The description is fetched from the PokeAPI with caching to reduce the number of requests.

 ## Installing and Running the Pokedex